 I am pleased to share with you the wisdom of NCAA Division 2 Wrestling Coach of Drury University, James Reynolds.

 James Reynolds starts his tenure as Drury University’s first Head Wrestling Coach.
-The Panthers will begin their inaugural season during the 2016-2017 academic year.

 What would a timeline look like for your recruiting of a typical player?

 I am currently in the process of building a new team from the very beginning.
 I am paying close attention to many young men that are currently seniors in high school and at the same time looking to build relationships and trust with current juniors who will be looking to make a college decision earlier next Fall.